The Pacer is the poster child of how questionable ideas and good intentions go awry.

 Fitting its futuristic garb, and outfit called Electric Vehicle Associates converted Pacers to EVs, using eighteen six-volt golf-cart batteries for a claimed 53 mile range.
 Now that would be quite a find.
 Well, finding this pretty solid Pacer X wasn’t a bad find either; it’s been a while since there’s been one on the streets here.
 And this one was looking for a new home too; only $1500.
 What a bargain for a genuine mid-seventies period piece, an authentic Dick Teague original.
 Party on, Wayne!

 (This is a CC Rerun, and no, it’s not still For Sale.
-I talked to the seller recently, and he said it went very quickly, not surprisingly)
+I talked to the seller recently, and he said it went very quickly, not surprisingly, given the $1500 asking price.
+I should have snapped it up)